elifesciences/lens-example-raptor-extension/exploring-elife-lens.md

 # A Lens article
 A Lens article is a collection of nodes.
 There are 2 types of nodes.

-## substance nodes
-These are found in ```lens/node_modules/substance-nodes/src/```.

-They are the base nodes.

 ## lens article nodes
 These are found in ```lens/node_modules/lens-article/nodes/```.

 These nodes are used to build the Lens article.

-If a corresponding substance node exists, and there is no change to it, the lens article node just uses the respective underlying substance node.
-If a change from the respective substance node is required, that the new node definition is found here.
+> Ninja-Note: the dependency to substance-nodes has been removed, as it depended on a rather old branch and the modern version is more related to
+> editing and is unnecessarily complex.
+Overall, we try to go an independent way for nodes in future, thus all (built-in) nodes are found here.

 ## registering lens article nodes
 For lens to know about the lens-article nodes available, they must be registered as dependencies; this happens in ```lens/node_modules/lens-article/nodes/index.js```.
 If you're creating a new node, you must register it in this file for it to take.

-## What's in a ~~name~~ node?
+## What's in a node?

 + A node is defined within a directory that has the name of the node, so the definition of the substance base image node is found at the path ```lens/node_modules/substance-nodes/src/image/```.
 + A node definition always contains ```index.js```.
 This file manages the dependancices for the guts of the node definition (the model and the view).
 Continuing the previous example, the full contents of ```lens/node_modules/substance-nodes/src/image/index.js``` is: